WhaddaMakers/RGB-LED-ring-shield-for-MicroBit/README.md

-# WPSE475 Whadda RGB LED ring shield for micro:bit
+# Whadda RGB LED ring shield for micro:bit (WPSE475)

 ![](./installed_shield.jpg)

 This example shows off all of the different sensors and LEDs on the RGB LED ring shield.
 It will show a standard test sequence of the RGB LEDs, play a tune on the buzzer.
-Afterwards, the LEDs will behave like a simple VU meter using the built-in microphone.
+Afterward, the LEDs will behave like a simple VU meter using the built-in microphone.

 ## Extensions used
 * neopixel